yash-rewalia/EV_Sales_Drop/README.md

 Finding & Impact

+1. Get to know the data type
+is not as expected so we
+convert it.

-1. After analyzing we export
+2. After analyzing we export
-in into csv file and plot
+in into CSV file and plot
-the graphs as per problem
+the graphs as per the problem
 statements.

-2. We find out the click rate
+3. We find out the click rate
 of email is greater than
 the benchmark value but
-opening rate is fall
+the opening rate is a fall
 shorter than the
 benchmark value.